Hong Ji Hot Spring Egg

 Taipei Foods

-Located on Wulai Old Street, Hong Ji Hot Spring Eggs are first boiled and then soaked, offering a fragrance that is more gentle than tea eggs.
-The tender egg whites have a subtle salty flavor, while the yolk is slightly runny like a soft-boiled egg, making it a refreshing treat!
-For those who enjoy drinking, there's also a signature dish in the shop—Shaoxing Wine Eggs, which feature the same silky egg whites but are infused with the aroma of Shaoxing wine.
-Both types of eggs are worth trying, even for those who may not typically eat raw eggs.
-In addition to hot spring eggs, the shop also offers seasonal fruits and pickled fruits for visitors to choose from.
+Located on Wulai Old Street, Hongji Hot Spring Eggs are first boiled and then soaked, offering a more mellow aroma than tea eggs.
+The soft and tender egg whites have a hint of saltiness, while the slightly runny yolks are akin to molten centers, making them refreshingly delightful!
+For those who enjoy alcohol, there’s also the signature Shaoxing Wine Egg, featuring similarly smooth egg whites infused with the fragrance of Shaoxing wine~ These two types of eggs are suitable even for those who are hesitant to eat raw eggs~ In addition to hot spring eggs, the restaurant also offers seasonal fruits and pickled fruits for visitors to choose from.

 Address:No. 117, Wulai St, Wulai District, New Taipei City 233, Taiwan